KC-Nick/logo-generator/README.md

   ## Test

-  Tests will be proivded in video form.
+  Tests will be provided in video form, attached.

   ## License